Irresistible-Ishan/WINDOWS-AI-COPILOT---using-Gemini-ollama/README.md

 # status : On-going
-## original author of this code is me , all the copyrights are as per the license
 ## year of making : 2023 - NOW

 ## FLOW of change in use of multiple AIs in this according the the feasibility and usecase